Find out what it takes to get your career off the ground.

 Occupational Health and Safety Officer Program

-Role of a Health and Safety Officer
+What’s Your Role as a Health and Safety Officer?

 Occupational health and safety officers play an important role in keeping workers safe across Ontario.
 Their responsibilities include: